12 Diverse Things to Do in Telluride in Winter (Beyond Skiing!)

 The participants must be of moderate physical condition with no heart or back problems or any other medical conditions.

 The great snow conditions of Telluride create the perfect paradise for snowmobiling.
-Telluride boasts plenty of snowmobiling tours for all ages and ability levels.
+Telluride boasts plenty of snowmobiling tour options for all ages and ability levels.

 If you plan to go snowmobiling in Telluride, consider the following options and tours with Telluride Outfitters:

-Alta Ghost Town Tour provides historic family and group tours for beginner and intermediate riders.
-Enjoy the stunning scenery and historical experience of old mining times.
+The Alta Ghost Town Tour provides historic family and group tours for beginner and intermediate riders.
+You’ll get to enjoy the stunning scenery and historical experience of old mining times.

-Dunton Hot Springs Tour is a great choice offering private tours to the historic town of Dunton and delicious lunch in its natural surroundings.
+The Dunton Hot Springs Tour is a great choice, offering private tours to the historic town of Dunton and a delicious lunch in its natural surroundings.
 Single and double riders are welcome.
 The trails aren’t groomed.

 This mellow trail welcomes newcomers and families with kids (in summer).
 The double-track trail Bear Creek follows several creeks (hence its name), stretches through conifer woods, and reaches open meadows with vistas of surrounding steeps and cliffs.